lilleswing/March-Madness/README.md

 ## About the Model
 The model uses a dense neural network with the following feature values from kenpom.
+All analysis was done using [DeepChem](https://deepchem.io).
-The final Network had a structure of **76 features per game -> 64 relu -> 32 relu -> 1 linear** These are the features used
+The final Network had a structure of
+**76 features per game -> 64 relu -> 32 relu -> 1 linear**
+These are the features used
 * RankAdjOE